sportalliance/nerves_system_radxa_cm3/README.md

 ## Linux, U-Boot and Toolchain versions

+This Nerves system uses the latest mainline Linux kernel (6.0) and compiler toolchain.

-Nerves uses the Radxa Kernel and U-Boot repos which add patches for the RK3566 CPU.
+It uses a custom U-Boot repository (version 2022.04) with patches for the RK3566 chips.
-The Toolchain is currently set to v1.4.3 (GCC 10), because newer toolchain versions cause a kernel panic when booting (`FATAL Kernel too old`).

 ## Device tree overlays

 Currently almost all hw-functions are disabled via the `rk3566-radxa-cm3-spa.dtb` file.
-The can be re-enabled by using the upstream `rk3566-radxa-cm3-io.dtb` or `rk3566-radxa-cm3-rpi-cm4-io.dtb` overlay.
+They can be re-enabled by using the upstream `rk3566-radxa-cm3-io.dtb` or `rk3566-radxa-cm3-rpi-cm4-io.dtb` overlay.
 You can do this by editing the `vars.txt` and `fwup.conf` files.
-You also have to update the `BR2_LINUX_KERNEL_INTREE_DTS_NAME` definition in the `nerves_dwefconfig` file.
+You also have to update the `BR2_LINUX_KERNEL_INTREE_DTS_NAME` definition in the `nerves_defconfig` file.

 Additional overlays can be enabled in the `vars.txt` file.
 Make sure to update `fwup.conf` to copy the respective overlay to the boot partition!

+**Note:** The mainline Linux Kernel does not provide any Rockchip specific overlay blobs to enable specific hardware functions (Uarts, I2C, SPI, ...).
+You have to manually download them from the [Radxa Kernel repo](https://github.com/radxa/kernel/tree/stable-4.19-rock3/arch/arm64/boot/dts/rockchip/overlay), compile them and include them in the image.